Part I- Homeownership as Part of the American Dream

 When building houses in neighborhoods, rules and regulations ensured that the quality of construction was consistent.
 Single-family homes were the norm, each with some space in front and on the sides.
 People would spend time and money making their lawns green and pretty.
 The family units were portrayed in television shows, such as Ozzie and Harriet and Leave It to Beaver.

 Homes came in different sizes and styles.
 Where you lived depended on your budget and choice.
 Over time, some older folks wanted smaller homes because large ones were expensive to maintain.
 Two-story homes with stairs became problematic.
-Maintenance, both inside and outside the house, became drudgery.
-That's when neighborhoods with folks aged 55 or greater featured homes designed for mature occupants and situated in private communities.
+Maintenance, both inside and outside the house, became a drudgery.
+That’s when neighborhoods with folks aged 55 or greater featured homes designed for mature occupants and situated in private communities.

 Homeownership affordability has taken a massive hit: